-- Spray a large baking sheet or a round pizza pie pan with non-stick cooking oil.
-Place the dough in the middle of the baking dish and use your flat palm to stretch and shape the pizza dough to the edges of the baking dish.
+- Shape the pizza.
+Spray a large baking sheet or a round pizza pie pan with non-stick cooking oil.
+Place the dough in the middle of the baking dish and use your flat palm to stretch and shape the pizza dough to the edges of the baking dish and roughly ¼" to ⅓" thick.
 If your dough is tough to work with, simply let it rest for a minute or two and it will relax enough to work with.

-- If you're wondering how thick your dough should be after you spread it, I would say somewhere in the range of ¼" and 1'3 inch in the center and the edges, the crust can be closer to ½".
+If you're wondering how thick your dough should be after you spread it, I would say somewhere in the range of ¼" and ⅓" in the center.
+Around the edges, the crust can be closer to ½".
 If you're wanting more of a Chicago Style pizza.
-You can make your pizza in a pan with higher edges and make the crust up to ½" in the center and ¾ on the edges.
-You will just need to bake your crust longer if you prefer a thicker crust.
+You can make your pizza in a pan with higher edges and make the crust up to ½" in the center and ¾" on the edges.
+You just need to bake your crust longer if you prefer a thicker one.

 Our family is a pepperoni and cheese family all the way.
 But it’s also our humble opinion that there are no bad pizza toppings.
 Yes, we even support pineapple or jalapenos on pizza - whatever floats your boat!
 Here are a few ideas to get your creative juices flowing...

 - Meat Lovers with cooked sausage, diced ham, and grilled chicken